 Some tips for the control panel

-Remotely manage, maintain and troubleshoot
+Remotely manage, maintain, and troubleshoot

-All the device status will be presented in the Console, so that the IT admin can have a bird’s eye view of all the classroom devices within the campus, saving their time and energy of running around to check each device.
+All the device statuses will be presented in the Console, so that the IT admin can have a bird’s eye view of all the classroom devices within the campus, saving their time and energy of running around to check each device.

-When there’s something wrong with the classroom device, teacher can easily report the technical issue to the Console for the IT admin to notice, and related repair log will be uploaded as well to track the maintenance progress.
+When there’s something wrong with the classroom device, the teacher can easily report the technical issue to the Console for the IT admin to notice, and a related repair log will be uploaded as well to track the maintenance progress.

 Upgrading the school’s AV infrastructure is a big decision to make.
 Technology should not be a burden but a helpful asset to educators.
 The best way to derive the most value from your smart classroom is to make them reliable, easy to use, and easy to support.